Inferring Dynamic Physical Properties from Video Foundation Models: Inferring Physical Properties

-\textbf{\textit{Generative Model as Backbone.}} We adopt a pre-trained video diffusion model~(Figure~\ref{fig:arch}, left), namely DynamiCrafter~\citep{xing2024dynamicrafter}, to compute the visual features.
+\textbf{Generative Model as Backbone.} We adopt a pre-trained video diffusion model~(Figure~\ref{fig:arch}, left), namely DynamiCrafter~\citep{xing2024dynamicrafter}, to compute the visual features.
 Specifically, given an input video, we add noise to the latent representations after the pre-trained VAE encoder, and replace the text prompt with a learnable embedding.
 We extract multi-scale features from all U-Net layers at diffusion time step 50, which was shown to be effective for capturing 3D physics in prior work~\citep{tang2023emergent, zhan2024general}.
-To aggregate the features, we introduce a learnable query vector $q$, which is first mapped to the different dimensions of the multi-scale features (see Appendix Section~\ref{sec:supple_imple_detail_dimension_mlp} for details), and then attends to the diffusion tokens~($r_i$) via cross-attention: $p = \sum_{i=1}^{t \times h \times w}\texttt{softmax}(q \cdot r_i) \cdot r_i$.
+To aggregate the features, we introduce a learnable query vector $q$, which is first mapped to the different dimensions of the multi-scale features (see Appendix Section~\ref{sec:supple_imple_detail_dimension_mlp} for details), and then attends to the diffusion tokens~($r_i$) via cross-attention:

 The resulting vectors $p$ from different layers are then mapped by another MLP network to a common dimension and average pooled to generate the final video feature representation $P$.
 To predict the physical properties, we train the text token of the generative model, together with the `visual prompt' architecture that includes the query $q$ and the MLPs.

-\textbf{\textit{Self-Supervised Model as Backbone.}} Here, we adopt a pre-trained self-supervised model~(Figure~\ref{fig:arch}, middle), namely V-JEPA-2~\citep{assran2025vjepa2}, as the visual backbone.
+\textbf{Self-Supervised Model as Backbone.} Here, we adopt a pre-trained self-supervised model~(Figure~\ref{fig:arch}, middle), namely V-JEPA-2~\citep{assran2025vjepa2}, as the visual backbone.
 The input video is passed through the model, and we extract feature tokens from all layers of the ViT encoder.
 Similar to the generative setting, we introduce a learnable query vector $q$ to extract the video feature representation $P$ from the ViT tokens via attentive pooling.
 Although the feature dimension at each ViT layer is the same, we still use a MLP network to map $q$ to generate the query vector of each layer (keeping it similar to the generative setting in terms of MLP network architecture), and use another MLP network to map the output vectors $p$ to a same dimension as the generative setting before average pooling them to get $P$.
 Please see Appendix Section~\ref{sec:supple_imple_detail_dimension_mlp} for more details.